mattermostmatt/mattermost-deploy/README.md

         2024-09-28 03:33:56.662 UTC [43] DETAIL:  parameters: $1 = ''
         2024-09-28 03:33:56.662 UTC [43] LOG:  execute <unnamed>: SELECT COUNT(*) FROM Commands WHERE DeleteAt = $1

+I'm certain if I had more familiary to grep exactly, I'd be able to pinpoint it. :)